Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Methodology

 In this example, it is easy to verify that GSFR can still correctly select \(x_1\) and \(x_2\), even though \(x_1\) and \(x_3\) are nearly collinear as \(\eta\) approaches 0.
-In such cases, the FR of \cite{wang2009forward} may encounter issues with the projection operation due to the design matrix becoming singular.
-When \(\eta = 0\), \(x_1\) and \(x_3\) become completely collinear, rendering FR unable to proceed.
-In contrast, GSFR remains effective, correctly selecting the variables and randomly choosing either \(x_1\) or \(x_3\), which has no practical impact for practitioners.
-To enhance stability in challenging conditions, GSFR applies adjustments to its selection criterion, as detailed in (\ref{ref2}), which may lead to differences in the sample selection path, despite the theoretical equivalence between the two methods.
+In such cases, the PBFR may become numerically problematic when the augmented design matrix is singular or nearly singular.
+In contrast, the Gram–Schmidt formulation remains well defined in this setting.